slint-ui/slint/api/rs/slint/mcu.md

    how much time has elapsed between two rendered frames.
 In a bare metal environment you need to provide a source of time.
 Often the HAL crate of your device provides a system timer API for this, which you can query in your impementation.

-There are additional functions in the trait that you can implement, for example to handle debug output, to delegate the event loop or to implement the interface to safely deliver events in multi-threaded environments.
+You may override more functions of this trait, for example to handle debug output, to delegate the event loop, or to deliver events in multi-threaded environments.

 A typical minimal implementation of the [`Platform`] trait that uses the [`MinimalSoftwareWindow`] looks like this: